This welcome pack contains essential information to help you prepare for your trip to South Africa.

 Preferred Contact Methods

-If your question is not urgent, we recommend emailing the South Africa team.
+If your inquiry is not urgent, we recommend emailing the south Africa team through nmould@unitedthroughsport.org

-Your mentor in the Netherlands is available via WhatsApp or phone.
+Your mentor in the UK is available via email, WhatsApp, or phone.

 Reading before departure